Nobodyx007/final_exam/README.md

 # final_exam
-creating a repository and push a file
+creating a repository and push a file cloning the repository through VS code and then push it